 Even when you no longer have a relationship with us, we are required to keep information for different legal and regulatory reasons.
 The length of time will vary and we regularly review our retention periods to make sure they comply with all laws and regulations.

 You have a number of rights under data protection laws which may be exercised in certain circumstances.
-These are:

 Right to be informed

 You have a right to receive clear and easy to understand information on what personal information we hold, why, and who we share it with – we do this in our Privacy Notice on our websites and within, for example, product application forms and terms and conditions.